When can you start weight lifting after brain injury? Will weight lifting cause more damage to your brain?

 Weight lifting can help improve your muscular strength and function, increase blood flow to your brain, and stimulate neuroplasticity, all of which helps your brain heal itself.

-However, while moderate exercise increases blood flow to the brain, heavy exercise has been shown to lead to a decrease in cerebral blood flow, so be careful not to accidently over-do it.
+However, while moderate exercise increases blood flow to the brain, heavy exercise can lead to a decrease in cerebral blood flow, so be careful not to accidently over-do it.

 Also, heavy weight lifting has been associated with certain brain injuries such as stroke and cerebral hemorrhages.
 So again, it is critical that you do not lift anything extremely heavy.

 You alone know how much strain your body can take though.
-As long as you are not getting too fatigued, you should be ok.
+As long as you don’t get too fatigued, you should be ok.

 When Can I Start Lifting Again?